Back pain? How to Set Up Your Workplace Ergonomically in 10 Minutes

 2. Is standing work better than sitting?

-Alternation is best.
+Variety is best.
 Standing work activates your muscles and improves your posture.

 3. Do ergonomic adjustments help with chronic back pain?